yminami373/Treepedia_Public/README.md

 - Google Maps API key(s) with "Street View Static API" enabled
   - To create a billing account and enable the Street View API, please refer to the official guide [here](https://developers.google.com/maps/gmp-get-started)
   - To issue API keys, read [here](https://developers.google.com/maps/documentation/streetview/get-api-key)
+  - **IMPORTANT**: As API requests are billed beyond the free credit of $200 per month, please be careful with your API keys.
+Billing info can be found [here](https://developers.google.com/maps/documentation/streetview/usage-and-billing)

 # Workflow